Affiliate Marketing VS. Freelancing

 They both work differently, and I’ll explain.

 The majority of the time freelance work requires a contract.
-It’s between you and a client.

 Within this contract, your pay rate, scope of work, revision limits, delivery dates, and other pertinent details may be required.